 - All birds must have a current certificate of veterinary inspection.
-Any sick or diseased animals may not be allowed on grounds and/or be disqualified and must be removed from the grounds immediately. - 2.
-Exhibitors may have no more than two entries per class. - 3.
-Each exhibitor may enter a total of 20 individual birds in all divisions. - 4.
-Individual birds entered in trios or fryer pens will not be permitted to compete for individual prizes nor compete as part of another trio or fryer pen. - 5.
-All birds must be owned by June 1, 2022 to be eligible to show. - If less than three (3) birds are entered in a class, they will be combined with a similar class as determined by show management. - 7.
-Poultry check-in is Tuesday from 8:00 to 11:00 a.m.

-- B Cockerel; Male fowl, less than one-year-old - C Hen; Female fowl one-year-old and over - D Pullet; Female fowl, less than one-year-old - E Mature Trio-1 cock and 2 hens, same breed & variety, 1-year-old and over - F Young Trio one cockerel and two pullets of the same breed & variety - G Fryer Pen of Cockerels - H Fryer Pen of Pullets
+Any sick or diseased animals may not be allowed on grounds and/or be disqualified and must be removed from the grounds immediately. - Exhibitors may have no more than two entries per class. - Each exhibitor may enter a total of 10 individual birds in all divisions. - Individual birds entered in trios or fryer pens will not be permitted to compete for individual prizes nor compete as part of another trio or fryer pen. - All birds must be owned by June 1, 2023, to be eligible to show. - If less than three (3) birds are entered in a class, they will be combined with a similar class as determined by show management. - To sell at the Junior Livestock Sale: Chickens 3 per pen, weight between 4-7 pounds.
+Turkeys - 1 per pen, weight for hens at least 15 pounds, weight for toms at least 20 pounds.
+All species of market poultry must be of meat type. - 8.
+Poultry check-in is Tuesday from 8:00 to 10:00 a.m. - A Cock; Male fowl, one-year-old and over - B Cockerel; Male fowl, less than one-year-old - C Hen; Female fowl one-year-old and over - D Pullet; Female fowl, less than one-year-old - E Mature Trio; 1 cock and 2 hens, same breed & variety, 1-year-old and over - F Young Trio; one cockerel and two pullets of the same breed & variety - G Fryer Pen of Cockerels - H Fryer Pen of Pullets